-(ii) the Downwards Out of Merit Generation for the Balancing Facility less CoffG1.
+(ii) the Downwards Out of Merit Generation for the Balancing Facility less CoffQ1.

-(d) The IMO must repeat the processes set out in paragraphs (a) to (c) above to identify, from the next lowest priced Bid or Offer N+1, any CoffGN+1 and CoffPN+1.
+(d) The IMO must repeat the processes set out in paragraphs (a) to (c) above to identify, from the next lowest priced Bid or Offer N+1, any CoffQN+1 and CoffPN+1.

 (e) The Non Qualifying Constrained Off Generation for the Balancing Facility equals the sum of any sent out energy (in MWh) on from a Network Control Service Contract dispatched off by System Management and any Downwards LFAS Enablement expressed as sent out MWh, which the Balancing Facility was instructed to provide by System Management.